 Conversely, the worst days to fly domestically if you want cheap tickets are Fridays, Saturdays, Sundays and Monday.

-This is because of the nature of business trips and the behaviour of holidaymakers.
+This is because of the nature of business trips and the behavior of holidaymakers.

 Those flying for business are likely to leave late Sunday night so they don’t miss the weekend or early Monday morning.

-After a long week of hard work, travellers on business are likely to return on a Friday ready for a much deserved weekend.
+After a long week of hard work, travelers on business are likely to return on a Friday ready for a much deserved weekend.
 Or, if they finish up late, Saturday morning.

 Likewise, those going on holiday are likely to leave on a Friday evening or Saturday morning.
 They usually return home Sunday evening in time to head back to work on Monday.